zachomedia/katacoda-courses/infrastructure-as-code/terraform-kubernetes/create-linked-resources.md

 So for our namespace, we can use `kubernetes_namespace.test.id` to get its identifier in the cluster.

+If we wanted to include it in a string of other text, Terraform supports string interpolation.
+For example, we could write "key = "something.${kubernetes_namespace.test.id}"`.

 Once again, let's open our `terraform/namespaces.tf` file in the editor and update it with:

 <pre class="file" data-filename="terraform/namespaces.tf" data-target="replace">resource "kubernetes_namespace" "test" {